Oliver2552/SQL_Project/starting_with_data.md

 Jersey: 8 minutes and 38 seconds
 Morocco: 7 minutes and 37 seconds
 Guatemala: 7 minutes and 24 seconds
-Belarus: 7 minutes and 21 seconds."
+Belarus: 7 minutes and 21 seconds.

+The United States sits at 53rd with an average of 3 minutes and 37 seconds, does this inform about the US spending habits?
+Also, why is it that Peru, who spends the most time, fail to convert to buyers - would need more data to understand why.. (eg. interenet connectivity, cursor heatmap etc...)

 Question 2: What are the top 5 most *ordered* products? include the productsku and name.